apache/linkis/linkis-dist/helm/README.md

    -Dlinkis.build.ldh=true
 ```

-By default, we download the tarball packages for each hadoop component from the official apache mirror site, which can be very slow for members in some regions.
-To solve this problem, members in these regions can download these tarballs by themselves and put them in the directory: ${HOME}/.linkis-build-cache .
+By default, we download the packages for each hadoop component from the official apache mirror site, which can be very slow for members in some regions.
+To solve this problem, please download these tarballs by yourself into the directory `${HOME}/.linkis-build-cache` if it is slow from the official site.

 Run the following command to setup a local kubernetes cluster with LDH on it.